bufbuild/protobuf-es/docs/src/content/docs/index.md

 }
 ```

-To use a schema like this in JavaScript or TypeScript, generate code with `@bufbuild/protoc-gen-es`, then work with the generated types and schema exports in your application.
+To use a schema like this in JavaScript or TypeScript, generate code with `@bufbuild/protoc-gen-es`, then work with the generated types and schema exports directly in your application.